Orangeburg County Court House - Orangeburg, SC (2008)

 The city of Orangeburgh was first settled by an Indian trader named George Sterling in 1704.
 The town was named in honor of William IV, Prince of Orange, the husband of Princess Anne, daughter of King George II of England.
 The city of Orangeburg was incorporated in 1883.
-It encompasses approximately 6.38 square miles and boasts a population of 12,765 citizens, according to the 2000 census.
+It encompasses approximately 6.38 square miles and boasts a population of 13,891 citizens, as of 2013.

 The site was attractive because of the fertile soil and the abundance of wildlife.
 The river provided an outlet to the port of Charles Town for agriculture and lumber products.
 The town soon became a well-established and successful colony, composed chiefly of small farmers.

-Click Here for a more detailed discussion about the earliest settlers of Orangeburg.
+Click Here for a more detailed discussion about the earliest settlers of Orangeburgh.
 Thanks to Lynne Teague of the Orangeburg German-Swiss Genealogical Society for providing it in February of 2011.

 The area is rich in history.
 The battle of Eutaw Springs fought in the area during the Revolutionary War in 1781 was the last major battle of the war in South Carolina.
 Large plantations were established in Orangeburg in the 19th century, and the county became a major producer of cotton.

 Railroads arrived in the area early - Branchville became the first railroad junction in the state in 1840.
 Union troops under General Sherman passed through Orangeburg in February of 1865 and burned cotton warehouses, the court house and the jail.
 Out of these ruins came positive changes and today, community leaders see Orangeburg as a county of opportunities.